-Efficiency refers to the extent to which programs make timely and cost-effective use of resources.
+Efficiency refers to the extent to which activities, units and programs make timely and cost-effective use of resources.

-The purpose of evaluation is to provide a basis for decision making about the need for and direction of change.
+The purpose of evaluation is to provide a basis for decision making about the need for and the direction of change.
 Sometimes it provides reassurance that current programs and practices are continuing to meet specific needs.
 On the other hand, evaluation may show discrepancies between students' needs and programs and practices, requiring changes to be made in one or more areas.